Similarweb lets website owners connect their Google Analytics account to Similarweb and share website data. Making this connection allows you to:

 Pages / Visits

 Monthly Unique Visitors

-Visits Per Unique Visitor
+Visitors per Unique Visitor

-These will be visible on the Website Overview page and the Traffic & Engagement page under the Website Audience module.
 These pages will be stamped with a ‘verified data’ stamp if shared publicly.

-Please note that there is no indication that a website has shared its Google Analytics if done privately.
+Note: There is no indication that a website has shared its Google Analytics if done privately.